Lennon–McCartney: Lennon–McCartney vs McCartney–Lennon

 In October 1962, the Beatles released their first single in the UK, "Love Me Do", credited to "Lennon–McCartney".
 However, on their next three releases the following year (the single "Please Please Me", the Please Please Me LP, and the single "From Me to You"), the credit was given as "McCartney–Lennon".
 According to McCartney, the decision to consistently order the credit with Lennon first was made at an April 1963 band meeting.
 With the "She Loves You" single, released in August 1963, the credit reverted to "Lennon–McCartney", and all subsequent official Beatles singles and albums list "Lennon–McCartney" (UK) or "John Lennon–Paul McCartney" (US) as the author of songs written by the two.

 In 1976, McCartney's band Wings released their live album Wings over America with songwriting credits for five Beatles songs reversed to place McCartney's name first.
 Neither Lennon nor his wife Yoko Ono publicly objected to the flipped credits at the time.

 Many years after Lennon's death, however, in the late 1990s, McCartney and Ono became involved in a dispute over the credit order.
 McCartney's 2002 live album, Back in the U.S., also used the credit "Paul McCartney and John Lennon" for all of the Beatles songs.
 When Ono objected to McCartney's request for the reversed credit to be used for the 1965 song "Yesterday", McCartney said that he and Lennon had agreed in the past that the credits could be reversed, if either of them wanted to, on any future releases.
 In 2003, he relented, saying, "I'm happy with the way it is and always has been.
 Lennon and McCartney is still the rock 'n' roll trademark I'm proud to be a part of – in the order it has always been."

 An in-depth analysis of the legal issues was the subject of a 66-page article in the Pepperdine Law Review in 2006.

 Subsequent Paul McCartney live albums Good Evening New York City (2009) and Amoeba Gig (2019) featured original credit to Lennon–McCartney songs.
-The new Paul McCartney and Wings live-in-the-studio album One Hand Clapping (2024) featured reverted credits to the Beatles songs.
+The new Paul McCartney and Wings live-in-the-studio album One Hand Clapping (2024) featured inverted credits to "P. McCartney/J. Lennon" for the Beatles songs.